Uvacoder/port-greweb/_posts/2013-07-10-q-a-promise-library.md

 ```
 *(Imagine what it can look like with more nested steps.)*

-> we can easily turn a *callback* APIs into a *Promise* API
+> we can easily turn a *callback* API into a *Promise* API

 #### Promise style

 `getFlickrJson` and `loadImage` can now be rewritten as Promise APIs:

-Each function have clean signatures:
+Each function has clean signatures:

 * `getFlickrJson` is a `(search: String) => Promise[Array of ImageMeta]`.
 * `loadImage` is a `(imageMeta: ImageMeta) => Promise[DOM Image]`.
 * `displayImage` is a `(image: DOM Image) => undefined`.

-And are easy to plug all together:
+...and are easily pluggable together:

 ```javascript
 getFlickrJson("Paris")